seanpatton1/Ristorante_Da_Savio/README.md

 ## Acknowledgements

-- Marcel, my mentor, helped me when I was on a tight schedule due to unforseen circustances. he squeezed in time and helped me alot with the project
+- Marcel, my mentor, helped me when I was on a tight schedule due to unforseen circumstances. he squeezed in time and helped me alot with the project
-- I'd also like to express my gratitude to my partner, who created the menu for me as she is italian.
+- I'd also like to express my gratitude to my partner, who created the menu for me, as she is Italian
 - I would also like to thank my family and friends who helped me test the website when required

 [Back to top ⇧](#table-of-contents)